canonical/ubuntu-mir/README.md

 RULE:   looking at the package - see https://wiki.ubuntu.com/ToolChain/LTO.

 OK:
-TODO-A: - Ubuntu does not carry a delta
+TODO-A*: - Ubuntu does not carry a delta
-TODO-B: - Ubuntu does carry a delta, but it is reasonable and maintenance under
+TODO-B*: - Ubuntu does carry a delta, but it is reasonable and maintenance under TODO-B*:   control
-TODO-B:   control
-TODO: - symbols tracking is in place
+TODO-C*: - Ubuntu does carry delta and it seems it could be simplified or upstreamed TODO*: - symbols tracking is in place
-TODO: - symbols tracking not applicable for this kind of code.
+TODO*: - symbols tracking not applicable for this kind of code.
-TODO-A: - debian/watch is present and looks ok (if needed, e.g. non-native)
-TODO-B: - debian/watch is not present but also not needed (e.g. native)
-TODO: - Upstream update history is (good/slow/sporadic)
-TODO: - Debian/Ubuntu update history is (good/slow/sporadic)
-TODO: - the current release is packaged
+TODO-A*: - debian/watch is present and works well TODO-B*: - debian/watch is not present but also not needed (e.g. native) TODO*: - Upstream update history is (good/slow/sporadic) TODO*: - Debian/Ubuntu update history is (good/slow/sporadic) TODO*: - the current release is packaged
 TODO: - promoting this does not seem to cause issues for MOTUs that so far
 TODO:   maintained the package
-TODO: - no massive Lintian warnings
+TODO*: - no massive Lintian warnings
 TODO: - debian/rules is rather clean
 TODO: - It is not on the lto-disabled list
 RULE:   (fix, or the work-around should be directly in the package,